bprusinowski/plotteus/README.md

           key: string;
           x: number;
           y: number;
           // Used to teleport datum between groups.
 Formatted as "groupKey:datumKey". teleportFrom?: string;
           // HEX, e.g. "#CCCCCC"
+          fill?: string;
+          opacity?: number;
+        }>;
+      }>;
+    }
+  | {
+      chartType: "treemap";
+      layout?:
+        | "binary"
+        | "dice"
+        | "slice"
+        | "slice-dice"
+        | "squarify"
+        | "resquarify" = "resquarify";
+      valueScale?: {
+        // Useful for fixing the value scale domain to show evolution of values. maxValue?: number;
+      };
+      groups: Array<{
+        // Unique identifier of a group.
+        // Used to match and animate the groups between consecutive steps.
+        key: string;
+        opacity?: number;
+        data: Array<{
+          // Unique identifier of a datum.
+          // Used to match and animate the data inside a given group between
+          // consecutive steps.
+          key: string;
+          value: number;
+          // Used to teleport datum between groups.
+Formatted as "groupKey:datumKey". teleportFrom?: string;
+          // HEX, e.g. "#CCCCCC"